AEFeinstein/Super-2024-Swadge-FW/docs/SETUP.md

     ```bash
     python -m pip install esptool
     ```
-3. [Install `doxygen`](https://www.doxygen.nl/download.html).
-This is for generating documentation.
-4. [Install `cppcheck`](https://cppcheck.sourceforge.io/).
-This is for static code analysis.
-5. [Install `msys2`](https://www.msys2.org/).
+3. [Install `msys2`](https://www.msys2.org/).
 This is the environment in which the emulator will be built.
-6. Start an `msys2` shell and run the following command to install all required packages for building the emulator:
+4. Start an `msys2` shell and run the following command to install all required packages for building the emulator:
     ```bash
-    pacman --noconfirm -S base-devel mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-clang zip
+    pacman --noconfirm -S base-devel mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-clang zip mingw-w64-x86_64-graphviz mingw-w64-x86_64-cppcheck doxygen
     ```
-7. Add the following paths to the Windows path variable.
+5. Add the following paths to the Windows path variable.
 [Here are some instructions on how to do that](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
     * `C:\msys64\mingw64\bin`
     * `C:\msys64\usr\bin`
-    * `C:\Program Files\doxygen\bin`
-    * `C:\Program Files\Cppcheck`

     You must add the `msys2` paths **after** the `python` paths and **before** `C:\Windows\System32`.
 This is because the build uses Windows `python`, not msys2's, and it uses msys2 `find.exe`, not System32's.
 When it's all set up, it should look something like this:

     ![image](https://user-images.githubusercontent.com/231180/224911026-0c6b1063-e4f2-4671-a804-bce004085a3a.png)

-8. Clone the ESP-IDF v5.2 and install the tools.
+6. Clone the ESP-IDF v5.2 and install the tools.
 Note that it will clone into `$HOME/esp/esp-idf`.
 Note: Some installs of Python will have py.exe instead of python.exe - If this is the case, you can edit install.ps1 to replace all instances of python.exe to py.exe OR rename your locally installed py.exe file to python.exe
     ```powershell
     & Set-ExecutionPolicy -Scope CurrentUser Unrestricted